SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 - FL Studio to make the cello parts
 - OBS Studio to record the screen
 - OpenShot to cut, mix and synchronize all the video clips together
-- Subtitle Edit (to add subtitles in rythm)
+- Subtitle Edit (to add subtitles in rhythm)

 ![openshot clips](/sm_blog/assets/images/experience-cover-images/openshot-clips.jpg)
-<span class="caption">This is just the violin part in the OpenShot project timeline.</span>
+<span class="caption">This is the violin part in the OpenShot project timeline.</span>

 It was very difficult to synch every single clip, indeed I encountered many problems, but in the end I managed to fix everything and it was (almost) all  parts in the right tempo. <br>
 Merging multiple videos at the same time has both **overloaded my PC** and **created audio clipping**; despite these sufferings, fortunately I was able to complete my job (some audio clipping is still there, but before it was much worse!).